jdcloudcom/en/API/Cloud-Disk-Service/Snapshot-APIs/describeSnapshots.md

 ## Description
-Query the list of cloud disk snapshots.
+Query the List of Cloud Disk Snapshots.
 Filters, between multiple filter conditions is logic AND, and multiple values ​​inside each condition is logic OR

 ## Request method
 GET